 The concepts and analytic methods for studying variation in human populations are the subject matter of this course.
 The topics covered include the distribution of genetic variation, major forces of genetic stasis and change, quantitative traits, linkage analysis, association tests, and the role of the environment.
 We take a problem solving approach and present the basic models of population, quantitative, and statistical genetics at a mathematical level appropriate to students in the life sciences.
 Our focus is on current human genetics research.
 However, most of what we present is broadly useful and applies to natural populations of other species.

 This course consists of a series of seminars and discussions on a special topic of interest to students, presented by invited speakers over several weeks each semester.
 The seminars are open to the University community.
-Registration for this course is limited to PIBS students, graduate students in CMB and Human Genetics, and students supported by the Predoctoral Genetics Training Program.
+Registration for this course is limited to PIBS students, graduate students in CMB, and students supported by the Predoctoral Genetics Training Program.
 These “short courses” are coordinated and sponsored cooperatively by the CMB Program and the Genetics Predoctoral Training Program.

 The Human Genetics "Advanced Topics in Genetics" course (HG803) will be offered in Winter semester 2015.
 The field of Human Genetics has grown dramatically in recent years, in large part due to rapid advances in new technologies for discovery and the explosion of new data and resources.
 Human Genetics interfaces with multiple research and clinical disciplines and is at the forefront of many new discoveries.
 HG803 provides students with an opportunity to learn about cutting edge technologies, new mechanisms of genetic regulation, and the application of experimental approaches to genetics research.
 The course is supervised by faculty members with expertise in genetics research.
 Recently published research manuscripts from the genetics field represent the discussion material for each of the weekly sessions, and the discussion places a heavy emphasis on student-led presentations, critical analysis and active participation from all students enrolled in the course.
 Class size is limited to 18 students.